mueller-kai/Arduino_Led-Matrices-for-Driving-Simulator/README.md

 This code visualizes arrows on a LED Matrix that is installed in the driving simulator of the Reutlingen University of applied Science.
 Navigation messages are read from the CAN-Bus and the corresponding arrow visualization is shown.
+The mindset of the project is to imagine future developments in the automotive industry.

 in other words:
 Navigation message: Turn right